Research Incentive Grants enable Early Career Researchers to develop their independent research career.

-The principal criteria for the award of a RIG are that the planned research is of excellent quality, will enable the principal investigator to develop a new project or line of research, and will lead to high quality outputs and outcomes.
+The principal criteria for the award of a RIG are that the planned research is original and addresses a new idea/research question/hypothesis, extends existing knowledge, or aims to develop new methodologies.

 Key Facts